12 Common Plumbing Mistakes to Avoid: A Beaverton & Portland Homeowner's Guide

 6. Skipping Permits for Plumbing Work in Oregon

+The Oregon Plumbing Specialty Code requires a permit for water heater replacement, re-piping, and new fixture installation.
+In Beaverton, the City of Beaverton Building Division requires sign-off before that work is legally complete.
 Oregon City enforces the same rules.
-Unpermitted work fails home inspections at resale and can void your insurance claim.
-A plumbing contractor offering to skip the permit process is a plumbing red flag, not a cost-saving option.
+Unpermitted work fails home inspections at resale and can void your homeowner's insurance claim.
+A plumbing contractor offering to skip the permit process is a red flag, not a cost-saving option.

 Estimated cost if ignored: Fines range from $200 to $1,000+.
-Correcting unpermitted work adds $500 to $5,000.
+Correcting unpermitted work after the fact adds $500 to $5,000.

 7. Leaving Pipes Uninsulated Before an Oregon Winter Cold Snap

 The Pacific Northwest has mild winters most years, which is exactly why homeowners in Beaverton and Oregon City get caught off guard by the occasional hard freeze.
+Uninsulated pipes in crawlspaces and exterior walls crack fast when temperatures drop below 28 degrees Fahrenheit.
+Foam pipe insulation costs under $20 and takes an afternoon to install.
+It's one of the cheapest plumbing repairs you'll ever prevent.

 Estimated cost if ignored: Burst pipe repair averages $500 to $1,500.
 Water damage from a freeze event runs $5,000 to $15,000.